morgangraphics/datasciencecoursera/03 - Getting and Cleaning Data/course_project/README.md

 3. Change std to StandardDeviation
 4. Remove extra Body from name

-The code is set up suck that if needed, you can add more changes as required
+The code is set up such that if needed, you can add more changes as required